hasadna/ckan/README.md

 See the commits log for details of applied changes and the CKAN version it was based on.

+For stable deployment, use the latest published hasadna-ckan release from the [Releases](https://github.com/hasadna/ckan/releases).

 Translations can be done on Transifex: https://www.transifex.com/the-public-knowledge-workshop/hasadna-ckan/